How I lost 30 pounds of pure fat in about 6 months when I was 56 years old and scared to death

 This is why you can turn the tables and get healthy and fit again.
 It's a fascinating subject.

-If you want to lose your fat gut permanently, you must follow this strategy.
+If you want to lose your fat gut permanently, you must know THE ONE THING standing in your way.